SkynetLabs/skynet-kernel/libs/README.md

 All libraries should be written in typescript.

-Consts should always be all caps with underscores: `EXAMPLE_CONST`
+Constants should always be all caps with underscores: `EXAMPLE_CONST`

+Functions should always use a lowerCase naming format.

-Types should always be prefixed by `t_`
+Types should always use an UpperCase naming format.

 Functions should not throw under any circumstances.
 All potential throws should be caught inside of the function, and an error should be returned instead.